standardgalactic/zet/_posts/2020-09-03-why-not-both.md

 * [Rust verification tools]

 And these papers:

+* The style of test used is a lot like [property-based testing] that started with [claessen:icfp:2000] for Haskell and has since spread to many other languages.

+  In strongly-typed languages, property-based testing usually uses the type to determine how to generate values but proptest is inspired by MacIver's "Hypothesis" for Python [maciver:ecoop:2020] that provides a set of fuzzing-constructors ("strategies") for describing how to construct values and also to control "shrinking" (simplification) of random values.

+* The general approach of using test harnesses with symbolic execution goes back (at least) as far as [tillmann:fse:2005] with more recent work by
+  [garg:icse:2013] and [dimjasevic:ifm:2018].

 * [goodman:ndss:2018] applied some very similar ideas to C++ testing in 2018 using the [GoogleTest] DSL as a starting point and providing